Boat builders build, repair, and sometimes design boats and their interiors. This can include furnishings, engines, electrics and plumbing.

 - different boat building methods

-- different types of boat building materials and how they are applied in the manufacturing process
+- different types of boat building materials and how they are used in the manufacturing process

 - how to interpret diagrams, rough sketches and computer-aided design (CAD) drawings

 - how to design boats using online tools